 Waffles are made with a few basic ingredients.
 Flour (you can use all-purpose or pastry), eggs, milk, and either oil or butter, baking powder, sugar, salt, vanilla.
-If have pastry flour on hand you can use this, it will give you a crisper waffle than all-purpose flour, but the waffles made with all purpose flour are also quite good.
+If have pastry flour on hand you can use this, it will give you a crisper waffle than all-purpose flour, but the waffles made with all-purpose flour are also quite good.
 So if this is what you have on hand, it is ok to use.
 Some waffle recipes call for buttermilk, but not everyone had buttermilk on hand.
-When cooking with milk it is my preference to use whole milk, I think that whole milk tends to give better results than the milk that has little or not fat.
+When cooking with milk it is my preference to use whole milk, I think that whole milk tends to give better results than the milk that has little or no fat.

 The Waffle Iron

 One item you will need for this recipe is a waffle iron.
 You may want to use an electric waffle iron, they are simple to use and often have a ready light on them so you will know when it has heated up to the proper cooking temperature.
 If you want to make those big large fluffy waffles you may want to invest in a Belgium waffle iron.
 Otherwise a good old fashioned non-stick waffle iron will do.
 I have a model like Cuisinart WMR-CA Round Classic Waffle Maker.
 I like that it is small compact, and it does the job.